Python-PyQt/PyQt6-Docs/descriptions/QtMultimedia/QMediaDevices-c.rst

 While using the default input and output devices is often sufficient for playing back or recording multimedia, there is often a need to explicitly select the device to be used.

 :sip:ref:`~PyQt6.QtMultimedia.QMediaDevices` is a singleton object and all getters are thread-safe.

+**Note:** On WebAssembly platform, due to it's asynchronous nature, the lists of devices will only be available after :sip:ref:`~PyQt6.QtMultimedia.QMediaDevices.audioInputsChanged`, audioOutputsChanded, or :sip:ref:`~PyQt6.QtMultimedia.QMediaDevices.videoInputsChanged` notifications.